jenkins-x/jx-docs/content/en/docs/using-jx/pipelines/envvars.md

   Using environment variables in your pipelines
 ---

-There are variables that are available by default, and there are those that you can define yourself
+There are variables that are available by default, and there are those that you can define yourself.

 ## Default environment variables